zzamboni/zzamboni.org/content/post/2017-12-17-my-emacs-configuration-with-commentary.md

         (global-display-line-numbers-mode)))
     ```

--   Highlight trailing whitespace in red, so it's easily visible (disabled  for now)
+-   Highlight trailing whitespace in red, so it's easily visible (disabled  for now as it created a lot of noise in some modes, e.g. the org-mode export screen)

     ```emacs-lisp
     (customize-set-variable 'show-trailing-whitespace nil)